Khovanskii bases, higher rank valuations and tropical geometry: Introduction

 The compactifying divisor $D = \bar{X} \setminus \hat{E}$ is the locus of the equation $T = 0$.
 It has two components $D_1, D_2$ cut out by the ideals $I_1 = \langle T, z \rangle$ and $I_2 = \langle T, x, y, Y \rangle$ respectively.

 {\bf Acknowledgement.} We would like to thank Diane Maclagan, Bernd Sturmfels, Dave Anderson, Alex K\"uronya and Michel Brion for useful comments on a preliminary version of this paper.
 In fact, this paper was inspired by a question that Bernd asked the authors about a connection between toric degenerations arising in tropical geometry and the theory of Newton-Okounkov bodies.
-We also thank Angie Cueto and Joseph Rabinoff for explaining their work to us.
-The authors are also grateful to the Fields Institute for Research in Mathematical Sciences for hosting the program in Combinatorial Algebraic Geometry.
+We also thank Angie Cueto, Joseph Rabinoff, and Igor Makhlin for explaining their work to us.
+In particular, we thank Igor Makhlin for pointing out an error in Example \ref{GZpatternexample} in an earlier draft of this paper.
+The authors are also grateful to the Fields Institute for Research in Mathematical Sciences for hosting the thematic program Combinatorial Algebraic Geometry.
 Some of this work was done during this program.
 Finally, thanks to Sara Lamboglia and Kalina Mincheva and several other participants of the Apprenticeship Program at the Fields Institute for helpful discussions.